 Cybersecurity, ever since its beginnings, has basically been a game of “catch me if you can” between attackers and defenders.
-Breach and Attack Simulation (BAS), which now includes a basket of technologies including red team capabilities – such as Attack Surface Management (ASM), phishing awareness, and lateral movement – and purple team framework, all integrated into Cymulate’s Extended Security Posture Management (XSPM) platform.
+Breach and Attack Simulation (BAS), which now includes a basket of technologies including red team capabilities – such as Attack Surface Management (ASM), phishing awareness, and lateral movement – and purple team framework, all integrated into the Cymulate’s Exposure Management and Security Validation platform.
 Before the advent of Breach and Attack Simulation, defenders were always a step behind the attackers, condemned to wait for the attacker’s initiative and react when, hopefully, the attack was detected.
 Consequently, organizations looked to improve their detecting capabilities by stacking up security solutions to address big and small risks and reduce the time between a potential attack’s start and the time needed to detect and defuse it, or at least minimize its impact.

 This by-default cyber defenders’ reactive approach granted the advantage to attackers.
 What was needed is a proactive technology that closes the gaps left by the reactive approach without relying on timely detection and immediate response.